neoocm/PlatformStories.github.io/_posts/2016-11-10-building-detection.md

 gbdx.s3.download(join(output_location, catid, 'classified_geojson'), 'classified_geojson')
 ```

 A few words about training the model.
 We used a training set of 5000 chips, 2500 from each class, which we randomly sampled from the 4 training strips.
-We downsampled each chip from 245x245 to 150x150 in order for the network to fit into memory.
+We down-sampled each chip from 245x245 to 150x150 in order for the network to fit into memory.
 After trial and error, we found that the optimum batch size was 32 chips; a smaller size caused validation loss to bounce around during training, while a larger size resulted in memory issues.
 Finally, we settled on a learning rate of 0.001 because it was the fastest rate that resulted in convergence to the minimum loss.